 Children 3-4 years:

-To create a safer environment, parents can adopt various measures, including using a stylus, implementing cross-body phone cases, and incorporating WiFi switches to control exposure.
+To create a safer environment, parents can adopt various measures, including using Radia Smart's EMF Protection products like their children's beanie, and hooded ponchos, and incorporating WiFi switches to control exposure.
 Maintaining a minimum distance of 10 inches between a phone and the body is advised, considering that all cell phones come with warnings not to let them touch the body.

 As parents, it's crucial to empower ourselves with information and adopt healthy tech habits.
 The coming years will see a growing focus on incorporating technology responsibly into our lives.
 By staying informed and making mindful choices, we can ensure a healthier and safer digital environment for our children.